Patsy Ferran stars in Tennessee Williams’ A Streetcar Named Desire at the West End’s Phoenix Theatre, following a sold-out run at the Almeida.

 Patsy won the Most Promising Newcomer in 2014 and was nominated for an Emerging Talent Award at the Evening Standard Theatre Awards in 2015.

-More about booking A Streetcar Named Desire tickets at the Phoenix Theatre in London
+Book tickets to A Streetcar Named Desire at the Phoenix Theatre in London